red-gate/level-up-academy/web-training/TypeScript/Unit 5 - Type Manipulation/Instructions.md

 Conditional types are cool because they let us implement basic logic at the type level.
 You'll likely not use them much in your own code, but they show up a lot when typing various library functions.

 One common pattern for a function is to operate on defined values, but pass through `null` values unchanged.

-Take a look at `returnsNullIfNull.ts`, where we implement this pattern with two different function overloads.
-We can implement the same idea in a more generic way by using conditional types.
+- Take a look at `returnsNullIfNull.ts`, where we implement this pattern with two different function overloads.
+- Have a go at implementing the same idea in a more generic way by using conditional types.
 Take a look at `oneOrMany.ts` to see the idea.

-- TODO: more detail

 ### Part B: Pattern matching on types

 For our own code, conditional types become much more practical when combined with the `infer` keyword.
 We can match against different types and extract part of the result.

 In `api.ts` we have some duplication between the contents of a `createApi` method and an `Api` type.
 We use the `Api` type to make sure that a mock Api implementation contains all the correct methods.
-However, this is redundant: instead of defining the `Api` type explicitly, we can define it as "whatever the `createApi` method returns".
+However, this turns out to be redundant: instead of defining the `Api` type explicitly, we can define it as "whatever the `createApi` method returns".
 This means we can remove the amount of boilerplate when adding a new method to the api.

 - Create a `MyReturnType<T>` conditional type which, if `T` is a function, produces the return type of `T`
 - Compare it to the actual `ReturnType<T>` type in typescript's standard libary
 - Use `MyReturnType<T>` to define the `Api` type as whatever `createApi` returns.
-- TODO: more detail

 ## Exercise 4: Intersection types